Thank-You For Sharing

 Trane® HVAC age

-How to determine the date of production/manufacture or age of Trane® HVAC Systems.
+How to determine the date of production/manufacture or age of Trane® brand HVAC Systems.

-Trane® has utilized multiple serial number formats over the years.
+Trane® has utilized multiple serial number formats over the years as a result of multiple mergers and acqusitions.
 Trane is an old and very established company with its roots originating in 1885 as a family plumbing business in La Crosse, Wisconsin which developed an innovative low-pressure steam heating system.
 By 1913 the family business had incorporated as The Trane Company, and began establishing themselves as a well-known climate control pioneer over the next hundred years.

 The serial number styles used during these many company changes are reflected below.
 Several styles overlap in certain years as the newly acquired companies transitioned.
 Several were only used for a brief period, some were used intermittently at various periods and for various products, while others continued to be used for many years under the trademarked Ingersoll Rand®, American Standard®, Trane®, and even GE® brand names.
 Our research also indicates that some styles used only a sequential order numbering that has no obvious method of decoding.